ericpalafox96/cse15l-lab-reports/lab_report1.md

 ![Image](ls2.png)

 file - Absolute path: (```/home/codespace/nvm```)
 - While running ```ls README.md``` the output will be the same argument which is ```README.md``` since this is a file and there is nothing to list but the name of the file itself.
-If there were more contents within this location, then we would be able to see the list but this is the file so this will list the name of the file only.
+If there were more contents within this location, then we would be able to see the list but this a the file so this will list the name of the file only.
 There is no error as this is the expected output for the given input.

 ![Image](ls3.png)